RLOps: Development Life-cycle of Reinforcement Learning Aided Open RAN: Relevant Background

-Network operators expect to obtain decoupled, standardized RAN hardware and open-source operating software to relieve current vendor restrictions.
-Consequently, the O-RAN alliance was founded in February 2018.
-Its ambitious mission is to reshape the RAN industry, building future RANs on a foundation of virtualized network elements, white-box hardware and standardized interfaces.
-The core principles of O-RAN are intelligence and openness, which will lead the direction beyond 5G and 6G.
-Figure \ref{fig:ORAN_architecture} demonstrates one example architecture of O-RAN.
-O-RAN architecture follows 3GPP architecture and interfaces specifications, while its NFV is as consistent as possible with European Telecommunications Standards Institute (ETSI).
+Fig.~\ref{fig:ORAN_architecture} demonstrates one example architecture of O-RAN.
+O-RAN architecture follows 3GPP architecture and interface specifications, while its NFV is as consistent as possible with European Telecommunications Standards Institute (ETSI).
 The service management and orchestration (SMO) function in O-RAN has been designed to provide network management functionalities for the RAN and may also be extended to perform core management, transport management, and end-to-end slice management.
 Meanwhile, the SMO connects with O-Cloud through the O2 interface.
 O-Cloud is a cloud computing platform comprising a collection of physical infrastructure nodes that meet O-RAN requirements to host the relevant O-RAN functions, the supporting software components and the appropriate management and orchestration functions \cite{alliance2020ran}.
 One important functionality provided by SMO is the Non-RT RIC designed to implement automated policy-based optimization activities by running ML models.
 The Non-RT RIC links towards Near-RT RIC via A1.
 The Near-RT RIC controls and optimizes the functions of CU and DU through the E2 interface.
-Meanwhile, third-party, microservice architecture based applications can also be loaded into the Non-RT RIC and Near-RT RIC through rApps and xApps, respectively, to perform data-driven optimization behaviours.
-In this process, E2 can be leveraged to access the radio node data, and these data can be fed into RICs for ML models training.
+Meanwhile, third-party, microservice architecture-based applications can also be loaded into the Non-RT RIC and Near-RT RIC through rApps and xApps, respectively, to perform data-driven optimization behaviours.
+In this process, E2 can be leveraged to access the radio node data, and these data can be fed into RICs for ML model training.
 The CU connects to or controls one or more DUs via the F1 interface.
-Similarly, one DU connects to at least one radio unit (RU) through the open fronthaul plane.
-The CU/DU stack hierarchically handles operations of different timescales, while the RU manages and controls the most fundamental radio frequency (RF) components and the physical layer in every RU deployment site.
+Similarly, one DU connects to at least one RU through the open fronthaul plane.
+The CU/DU stack hierarchically handles operations of different timescales, while the RU manages and controls the most fundamental RF components and the physical layer in every RU deployment site.
 All functions of the O-RAN, including the Near-RT RIC, CU, DU and RU, are connected to the SMO through the O1 interface for FCAPS support.

 It is noticeable that three control loops involving system parameters and resource allocations are defined in O-RAN.
 ML solutions can be adopted in any loop based on the time-sensitivity of tasks, in which loop1 handles operators at the time scale of TTI level (<10 ms) for those scenarios that emphasize real-time like the radio resource control and allocation happened in between DU and RU; loop 2 operates in the Near-RT RIC which deals with tasks operating within 10-500 ms. It mainly aims to the O-RAN internal resource control, which RICs perform; loop 3 operates in the Non-RT RIC to process tasks greater than 500 ms.